Poincaré Medal

-The Poincaré Medal (Médaille Poincaré) is a mathematics award from the Institut de France, Academie des Sciences, Fondation Henri Poincaré.
+The Henri Poincaré Medal (Médaille Henri Poincaré) is a mathematics award from the Institut de France, Academie des Sciences, Fondation Henri Poincaré.
 The medal recognizes an eminent mathematician and is awarded only on exceptional occasions.
 It was established in 1914 and was eliminated in 1997 in favor of the Grande Médaille.

+It should be distinguished from the Henri Poincaré Prize of the International Association of Mathematical Physics, and from various other medals featuring Poincaré's name and likeness.